 I have started to email back to explain that I am an avid supporter of many charities but that the ones I choose to blog about are Save the Children, Compassion and Operation Christmas Child in the main.
 These are all charities that I support in effort and money as well as blogging about them and therefore it feels right.
 If I blog about any other charity it will be because it is on my heart at that time rather than because they have a current campaign.

-For some people I realise they do not even want to get involved in what they see as charity.
-The amount of times I have heard the phrase 'charity starts at home', 'we are broke', 'I can't afford to give my money away' yadda, yadda, yadda.
-Yes there are some people in the UK who are on the poverty line and cannot afford to give anything but that does not go for the majority of us.
-If you have a take-away meal once in a month then you can afford to give something but yes it is your choice and I am very happy for you to make a choice but just be honest with yourself and admit you choose not to give to charity.
+For some people, I realise they do not even want to get involved in what they see as charity.
+The number of times I have heard the phrase 'charity starts at home', 'we are broke', 'I can't afford to give my money away' yadda, yadda, yadda.
+Yes, some people in the UK are on the poverty line and cannot afford to give anything but that does not go for the majority of us.
+If you have a takeaway meal once in a month then you can afford to give something but yes it is your choice and I am very happy for you to make a choice but just be honest with yourself and admit you choose not to give to charity.

 Sorry got a bit ranty there, like I said charity is such a personal thing.
 We all do what is right for us and the only person we are answerable to is God, so as long as you are happy then that works for me.

 Tell me your thoughts, how do you feel when those emails drop into your inbox?
 Or what is your gut reaction when you see a charity post on a blog?
 I'd genuinely love to hear...